- 1 Step — Creating any other type of filter for the posts or the products

 This stage involves adding the filter with the help of the JetSmartFilters plugin to the posts or the products.

-The additional and more specific information you can find out in the Types of Filters block here by proceed to the link.
+The additional and more specific information about the Types of Filters you can find in our Filters Overview.

 2 Step — Applying the Sorting Filter to the posts or the products